IEEE Secure Computing Projects 2012 – 2013

 Secure computing initiatives is a very beneficial option to many character users and businesses.
 It is able to offer many offerings based totally on special desires and requirements.
 But, there are many troubles related to the consumer facts that need to be addressed while the use of cloud computing.
 A few of the most vital problems are: records ownership, information privacy, and garage.
-2012 and 2013 cozy computing tasks the users is probably glad by using the offerings supplied with the aid of the cloud computing provider providers, given that they want no longer worry approximately the maintenance and garage of their statistics.
+2012 and 2013 cozy computing tasks the users are probably glad by using the offerings supplied with the aid of the cloud computing provider providers, given that they want no longer worry approximately the maintenance and garage of their statistics.

-On the other hand, they might be worried approximately unauthorized get entry to to their non-public records.
-Secure computing tasks in chennai a few solutions to those troubles were proposed in the literature, however they especially growth the cost and processing time in view that they depend on encrypting the entire statistics.
-On this paper, we're introducing a cloud computing framework that classifies the facts based on their importance.
+On the other hand, they might be worried approximately unauthorized get entry to their non-public records.
+Secure computing tasks in Chennai a few solutions to those troubles were proposed in the literature, however they especially growth the cost and processing time in view that they depend on encrypting the entire statistics.
+On this paper, we’re introducing a cloud computing framework that classifies the facts based on their importance.